Temiloluwa/sagemaker_auto_mpg/Blog.md

 In Sagemaker, the model server requires four functions to successfully deploy a model.

 1. The `model_fn`  loads the model file e.g `.joblib`.
-2. The `input_fn` for parses the input request to model.
+2. The `input_fn` for parsing the input request to the model.
 Data deserialization and transformation can occur to prepare the request for the model.
 3. The `predict_fn` makes the actual prediction with the model e.g calls `model.predict`.
 4. The `output_fn` processes the response and delivers it in the desired format to the caller.

-Our Scikit-learn model server already has default implementations of these functions which can be overriden in our inference script.
+Our Scikit-learn model server already has default implementations of these functions which can be overridden in our inference script.

 #### Preprocessor Inference Script